|

 Street was built with slave labor as a town house in the

-Federal Design by Junius Y. Webb, a prominent merchant
+Carolina "I" Design by Junius Y. Webb, a prominent merchant

 and planter of what was at that time Claiborne Parish.